Can Stress Affect Your Immune System? Experts Break It Down

 Here are some things you can do to support both your mental well-being and physical health:*

-- Try yoga and meditation: Yoga can balance your nervous system and hormones while also reducing cortisol, blood pressure, and inflammation.
-Meditation helps improve the way you respond to stress, which can ultimately lower cortisol and inflammation, too.
+- Try yoga and meditation: Yoga can balance your nervous system7 and hormones while also reducing cortisol8, blood pressure, and inflammation.
+Meditation helps improve the way you respond to stress9, which can ultimately lower cortisol and inflammation, too.
 One study that was published in PLOS One found that people who participated in stress reduction programs like yoga and meditation had a 43% drop in medical visits the following year.

-- Consider adaptogens: Adaptogens are herbs or supplements that support your adrenal glands and improve the way your body physically responds to stress.
+- Consider adaptogens: Adaptogens are herbs or supplements that support your adrenal glands and improve the way your body physically responds to stress11.
 Some examples include ashwagandha, Rhodiola rosea, Asian ginseng, and Eleuthero.*

 - Drink tea: Drinking tea can lower your cortisol levels and help you recover from stress more quickly.
 In addition to black tea, you can try sipping on chamomile, lavender, ginseng, catnip, or lemon balm herbal tea.